awsdocs/iam-user-guide/doc_source/access-analyzer-reference-policy-checks.md

 In programmatic calls to the AWS CLI or AWS API, the finding for this check includes the following message:

 ```
 "findingDetails": "The VPCE identifier in the condition key value is not valid.
-Use the prefix 'vpce-' followed by 8 or 17 alphanumeric characters.
+Use the prefix 'vpce-' followed by 8 or 17 alphanumeric characters."
-"
 ```

 **Resolving the error**